quattor/quattor.github.com/_aquilon/configuration.md

 At this stage we'll create an empty personality, without associated features.
 Indeed, a feature definition implies writing some pan templates, something that cannot be done at this stage.

-Before creating the personnality, we need to define a GRN.
+Before creating the personality, we need to define a GRN.
 A GRN is an organisation group or entity name that will own features and personalities.
 You can create as many GRNs as you want.
 Each GRN has a name and a unique ID, called an `EON_ID`.
 They are respectively specified with option `--grn` and `--eon_id` in `aq` commands that need them: both